Derrick Henry: Personal life

-In 2018, Henry fulfilled a promise to his grandmother Gladys and graduated from Alabama in May 2018 with a bachelor's degree in communications.
+In 2018, Henry fulfilled a promise to his late grandmother, Gladys Henry, by graduating from Alabama with a bachelor's degree in communications.
 He has a portrait tattoo of her on his chest.
+In 2019, Henry founded the Two All Foundation to level the playing field for today’s youth so that their future success is not limited by the circumstances of their upbringing, background, disability or influence.

 In November 2019, Henry's hometown of Yulee, Florida, celebrated him with a welcome sign in his honor.
-Fundraising for the sign came from local residents and businesses who wanted to recognize the accomplishments of the rising football star.
+Fundraising for the sign came from local residents and businesses.
+In April 2022, Henry became a minority owner of Major League Soccer’s Nashville SC.